 Use your tax refund or a windfall such as an inheritance or work bonus, and apply it directly to your principal.
-Check your mortgage documents to find out how often you can prepay and in what amount.
+Check your mortgage documents to find out how much and how often you can prepay and in what amount.